Klosmi/html-basics/JS-basic.md

 ## [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent#differences_from_innertext)
 The `textContent` property is very similat to the `innerText` property.
 But it's not the same.
+__The textContent property returns the text with spacing, but without inner element tags.__

 The `textContent` property __returns__ every element, every piece of content inside the selected HTML element (shows everything which is in the markup).
 But `innerText` property doesn't show everything what is in the markup (eg. if we had something by setting something to `display: none`, `innerText` doesn't show it).